 The net forecast is the gross demand forecast lowered by the forecasted behind-the-meter embedded PV load reductions not already considered as part of the gross annual peak forecast (i.e., BTMNEL).
 The net forecast is also reduced by the existing FCM-qualified passive demand resources projected for 2015 to 2018 and the 2019 to 2024 energy-efficiency forecast.

-The net forecast is detailed in , , and to . shows the gross annual energy-use forecast (NEL), minus the BTM PV forecast not already considered as part of the gross annual energy-use forecast, and minus both the FCM-qualified passive demand resources projected for 2015–2018 and the results of the 2019–2024 energy-efficiency forecast.
+The net forecast is detailed in Figure 3-3, Figure 3-4, and Table 3-5 to Table 3-7.
+Figure 3-3 shows the gross annual energy-use forecast (NEL), minus the BTM PV forecast not already considered as part of the gross annual energy-use forecast, and minus both the FCM-qualified passive demand resources projected for 2015–2018 and the results of the 2019–2024 energy-efficiency forecast.
 The results show essentially no long-run growth in electric energy use.
-Similarly, shows the amounts that BTM PV and EE reduce the gross summer peak load. compares the gross energy and peak demand forecasts with the net forecasts.
+Similarly, Figure 3-4 shows the amounts that BTM PV and EE reduce the gross summer peak load.
+Table 3-5 compares the gross energy and peak demand forecasts with the net forecasts.
 The net summer peak is projected to increase at a more modest rate, approximately half the projected growth rate of the forecast.
 The net winter peak is flat (i.e., negative 0.1%) over the 10-year forecast.
-The BTMNEL PV does not reduce the winter peak because the winter peak occurs after dark. shows the net load forecast for each of the New England states, and shows the net load forecast for each of the RSP subareas.
+The BTMNEL PV does not reduce the winter peak because the winter peak occurs after dark.
+Table 3-6 shows the net load forecast for each of the New England states, and Table 3-7 shows the net load forecast for each of the RSP subareas.